varshaalate/Quick-Chat/README.md

   19-09-2025
-      - Api's for login and registration
+      - Api's for login and registration form

   24-09-2025